Use TakeShape with Node.js

 // Every request to GraphQL uses the `POST` method

-const res = await fetch(process.env.TAKESHAPE_ENDPOINT, {
+const res = await fetch(process.env.GRAPHQL_ENDPOINT, {

 headers: {

-Authorization: `Bearer ${process.env.TAKESHAPE_API_KEY}`
+Authorization: `Bearer ${process.env.GRAPHQL_API_KEY}`

 },